-Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) mg/L mg/L: Number of milligrams of substance in one liter of water NR NR: Monitoring not required, but recommended.
-NA NA: not applicable ND ND: Not detected pCi/L pCi/L: picocuries per liter (a measure of radioactivity) Important Drinking V Vater Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) mg/L mg/L: Number of milligrams of substance in one liter of water ng/L ng/L: Number of nangrams of substance in one liter of water NA NA: not applicable ND ND: Not detected pCi/L pCi/L: picocuries per liter (a measure of radioactivity) Important Drinking V Vater Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level 90th Percentile The 90th percentile rule is a mathematical calculation that determines what sample value represents the 9 percentile.
-For example, 10 samples are collected, the highest sample value would be thrown out and the rehighest would represent the 90th percentile.
+SMCL SMCL: Secondary Maximum Contaminant Level, or the secondary standands that are non-enforceable guidelines for contaminants and may cause cosmetic effects (such as skin or tooth discoloration) or aesthetic effects in drinking water.
+EPA recommends these standards but does require systems to comply.
+MPL MPL: State Assigned Maximum Permissible Level 90th Percentile The 90th percentile rule is a mathematical calculation that determines what sample value represents the 90th percentile.
+For example, 10 samples are collected, the highest sample value would be thrown out and the next highest would represent the 90th percentile.
 This 90th percentile is then compared to the AL to evaluate the distribution system materials.
 Highest Compliance Level The highest level of that contaminant used to determine compliance with a National Primacy Drinking Water Regulation.
 Range The lowest to the highest detected result value recorded during the required monitoring timeframe for systems with multiple entry points.